 - the ability to learn after finishing the degree: i.e., to learn new statistical techniques from textbooks and journal articles, modifying the techniques, if necessary.

 Students develop these skills through a variety of activities.
 Courses typically combine traditional lecture-based learning with some in-class active learning and independent learning.
 Students are expected to read relevant journal articles, download software from the web, analyze difficult data sets, and present and discuss their findings with their classmates.
 New statistical problems and approaches are discussed in the weekly department research-level seminar.
 Graduate students discuss their research and other topics of interest in a weekly student-run seminar series.
 Many applied consulting problems are discussed in the Statistics 551 consulting practicum.
 Many students serve as research assistants, often working directly with researchers in other areas such as medicine.
 Students also develop the above skills while working on their MSc and PhD theses or MSc projects.

-- the ability to communicate to research statisticians both verbally and in writing, such as by giving papers/posters at conferences;
+- the ability to communicate to research statisticians both verbally and in writing, by giving papers/posters at conferences, for example;

 - statistical maturity;